 Agreed Minimum Standards of the WCPFC EM Program Audit Questionnaire

 These agreed minimum standards are part of the Commission Audit process for the WCPFC Electronic Monitoring Program (EMP); questions related to the standards are asked during the audit process to determine if a program is fulfilling the required standard, or whether the program may need assistance to help achieve the required standards.
-The majority of the agreed minimum standards for the WCPFC EMP were generated and discussed during the 9/TCC22/WCPFC23.
+The majority of the agreed minimum standards for the WCPFC EMP were generated and discussed during the ERandEMIWG 9/TCC22/WCPFC23.

 If the Secretariat finds a deficiency during the program audit regarding compliance with one or more of the minimum standards, the CCM or sub-regional program shall be contacted and notified of the deficiencies.
 The CCM or sub-regional program will work with the Secretariat to correct the deficiencies within 90 days or some other time frame determined by the Secretariat in consultation with CCM or sub-region program concerned.